usnistgov/artiq_scan_framework/docs/scans/time_freq_scans.rst

 fitted frequencies.

-Time/Frequency scans and Frequency Scans can track the last fitted value of a frequency it is scanning.
+Time/frequency scans and frequency scans can track the last fitted value of a frequency it is scanning.
 These scans can then scan over a range of frequencies centered on the last fit value.
 To use auto tracking first enable auto tracking in the scan::

-    class MyScan(Scan1D, FrequencyScan, EnvExperiment):
+    class MyScan(Scan1D, FreqScan, EnvExperiment):
         enable_auto_tracking = True
         ...